openfaas/faas-netes/chart/openfaas/README.md

 Specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.
 See values.yaml for detailed configuration.

+ > A note on armhf and arm64 - please see the plain YAML files provided.
+There is no official Tiller image for Helm.

 ## Removing the OpenFaaS